Diosbert Rivero

-Diosbert Alexander Rivero Cantillo (born 3 May 2000) is a Venezuelan footballer who plays for Spanish club CD Calamonte as a forward.
+Diosbert Alexander Rivero Cantillo (born 3 May 2000) is a Venezuelan footballer who plays for Spanish Tercera Federación club Unión Sur Yaiza as a forward.

 Club career

 Born in Guanare, Rivero was a Llaneros de Guanare youth graduate.
 He started to appear with the first team during the 2017 season, with the club in the second division, and scored three league goals during his two-year spell at the main squad, helping in their promotion in 2018.

 In January 2019, Rivero moved abroad and joined Spanish club Extremadura UD, being initially assigned to the reserves in Tercera División.
 He made his professional debut on 4 June, coming on as a late substitute for Kike Márquez in a 1–0 away win against Cádiz CF in the Segunda División championship.

 On 15 July 2019, Rivero signed a four-year contract with Segunda División B side Burgos CF.